FelixLabelle/felixlabelle.github.io/_posts/2026-4-3-first_steps_towards_a_better_research_management_tool.md

 ### DSL for Search

-One of the things that's hard about search is that it isn't one single task, it's a large myriad of tasks masquerading as one [like similarity](https://felixlabelle.com/2023/11/18/discussion-about-text-similarity.html).
-A given query from different users could have different valid results, different inputs could map to different User intent is hard to decipher from just a query.
+One of the things that's hard about search is that it isn't a single task, it's a large myriad of tasks masquerading as one [like similarity](https://felixlabelle.com/2023/11/18/discussion-about-text-similarity.html).
+A given query from different users could have different valid results, different inputs could map to different results.
+User intent is hard to decipher from just a query.
 Not all searches are as simple as just finding results, [like tip of the tongue search](https://arXiv.org/abs/2502.17776), exploration, recommendation, and question answering for example.